rallen0414/Project/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-Sam Gandolfo-Lucia               Joseph Lynch tuj91536@temple.edu		 tug79835@temple.edu
-Joanne Nichols                   Joanne Nichols
+Sam Gandolfo-Lucia, tuj91536@temple.edu, Joanne Nichols Joseph Lynch tug79835@temple.edu, Joanne Nichols

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?